-Typically students will complete a Certificate course with CEAD (such as; DVI, or VAP), have accumulated 20 credits and then apply to the part-time Diploma programme.
-Students who successfully achieve the learning outcomes in the Diploma will accumulate 60 ects credits and are eligible to apply for year two of an undergraduate full-time degree programme in Fine Art or Design at NCAD or another college of art and design.
-(NCAD is committed to developing a part-time degree option however changes in qualification structures have delayed this initiative) The part-time Diploma is a minor award within the NFQ.
+Typically students will complete a Certificate course with CEAD (such as; DVI, P+DI or VAP), are eligible to apply to the part-time Diploma programme.
+Students who successfully achieve the learning outcomes in the Diploma are eligible to transfer and apply to Y2 full-time undergraduate studies or continue on a part-time route within CEAD (subject to approval of new programme awards coming on stream in 2018).
+The part-time Diploma is an award within the NFQ.
 Students applying to the Diploma course need to submit a portfolio and an application form available from email@example.com.

 The Diploma in Art and Design will provide an intensive learning experience for students who are committed to expanding their visual vocabulary, through experimentation and analysis of visual material.
 Through a series of; practical projects, workshops and seminars, students will explore and manipulate a range of materials and acquire technical skills applicable to studio practice.
 Students are encouraged to work as part of a group, and develop their ability to manage and direct their learning outside of tutor contact time.
 During the course students will be encouraged to work across disciplines, though in the latter part of the course, they will establish a direction in relation to the development of an art/design practice, focusing on a discipline specific pathway.
 A lecture and seminar programme in visual culture and complementary studies is integrated with the studio programme to provide a theoretical and contextual framework for students.